SafeMeet Security & Encryption Overview

 • Messaging & file sharing: End-to-end encrypted using the Matrix cryptographic protocol (Olm / Megolm)

-• Calls & meetings: End-to-end encrypted audio and video using frame-by-frame E2EE media encryption.
-SafeMeet servers act only as encrypted data routers and never have access to plaintext content.
+• Calls & meetings: Audio and video streams are encrypted end-to-end using frame-by-frame media encryption.
+SafeMeet servers function solely as encrypted data relays and do not have access to plaintext audio, video, messages, or shared files.

 1. Messaging Security: Matrix Protocol (Olm / Megolm)